Inspiring Wellness, One Smile at A Time

 It’s also a good idea to take steps to manage stress outside of the dentist’s office and prevent jaw clenching.
 Not sure where to start?
 Check out a guided meditation app on your phone, or simply set aside some time for general relaxation in the lead-up to a dental appointment.

-Don’t let fear of TMJ pain lead to you putting off important dental care and procedures.
+Don’t let fear of TMJ pain make you put off essential dental care and procedures.

 Scroll to Top